FSU-SP2023-SELab/sneslite/README.md

 ### Building documentation from source
 Compiling documentation requires [Doxygen](https://doxygen.nl/download.html).

-Doxygen can be comiled from the project root directory like so:
+Doxygen can be compiled from the project root directory like so:

 ```
 cd ./docs